 You are cordially invited to attend the 2002 Annual Meeting of Stockholders (the "Meeting") of CMGI, Inc., which will be held at The Andover Country Club, 60 Canterbury Street, Andover, Massachusetts 01810, on Tuesday, January 14, 2003, at 9:00 a.m. local time.
-I look forward to greeting as many of our stockholders as possible.

 Details of the business to be conducted at the Meeting are given in the attached Notice of Annual Meeting and Proxy Statement.